wessenstam/ts2019/buckets/buckets.rst

 Overview
 ++++++++

-**Estimated time to complete: 30 MINUTES**
+**Estimated time to complete: 60 MINUTES**

-Buckets is a scalable S3-compatible object storage solution that allows users to store petabytes of unstructured data on the Nutanix platform.

-It has support for features such as WORM and object versioning that are required for regulatory compliance.

-Another feature is easy integration with 3rd party backup software and S3 compatible applications.
+Buckets is a scalable S3-compatible object storage solution that allows users to store petabytes of unstructured data on the Nutanix platform, with S3 support for features such as WORM and object versioning that are required for regulatory compliance, and easy integration with 3rd party backup software (HYCU and Commvault are confirmed for GA, with other vendors on the roadmap), and S3-compatible applications.

+Use cases targeted at GA include:

+- DevOps
+    - Single global namespace for multi-geography collaboration for Engg teams spread around the world
+    - S3 support
+    - Time-to-first-byte of 10ms or less
+-  Long Term Data Retention
+    - WORM compliance
+    - Object versioning
+    - Lifecycle policies
+-  Backup Target
+    - Support for HYCU and Commvault at GA, with other vendors on the roadmap.
+    - Ability to support multiple backup clients simultaneously.
+    - Ability to handle really small and really large backup files simultaneously with a key-value store based metadata structure and multi-part upload capabilities.

+In this lab, you will walk through an object store deployment and learn how to create and manage buckets using a popular file transfer application (Cyberduck) as well as via other S3-compatible applications.

+You will also set up the object store as a backup target in HYCU, and create scripts in Python to access the object store.

 Lab Setup
 +++++++++